bangcorrupt/e2-scripts/README.md

 # e2

-Scripts for dealing electribe2 files.
+Scripts for dealing with electribe2 files.

 e2pat2syx.py - Converts a pattern file in e2pat format to a pattern file in sysex format.